sunnky-kr/MaterialTimePicker/README.md

 Time pickers help users select and set a specific time.
 ## Dependencies
 ****
-For using Material_TimePicker in your app, add the below dependency in the entry/package.json
+For using MaterialTimePicker in your app, add the below dependency in the entry/package.json
 ```
 "dependencies": {
-    "@ohos/material_timepicker": "file:../Material_TimePicker"
+    "@ohos/materialtimepicker": "file:../MaterialTimePicker"
  }
 ```
 Add dependency command with
 ```
-npm i @ohos/material_timepicker
+npm i @ohos/materialtimepicker
 ```
 ## Usage instructions
 ****
 Import these components and data types
 ```
-import { MaterialTimePicker, TimeFormat, InputMethod } from "@ohos/material_timepicker"
+import { MaterialTimePicker, TimeFormat, InputMethod } from "@ohos/materialtimepicker"
 ```
 ## Screenshots
 ****